Heřmanův Městec: Church of Saint Bartholomew

 The Church of Saint Bartholomew is a main landmark of the town and whole region.
 It was built in the late Baroque style in 1756–1761.
 It has a 42 m-high tower.

 Heřmanův Městec Castle

 The castle was also built in the late Baroque style.
 It was created in the 1784 by extensive reconstruction of a fortress.
 Since 1952, the premises of the castle houses a retirement home.
 In 1784, the adjacent castle park was established from the former game reserve.
-It is a large English landscape garden with Zámecký Pond in the middle.
+It is a large English landscape garden with the fishpond Zámecký rybník in the middle.
 The area of the park is protected as a nature monument.